serhioses/style-guide/README.md

 ## General
 * Comment, at least, such parts of the code, that are hardly understandable;
 * never use transliteration.
-Always use English words
+Always use English words;
 * do not use inline styles and scripts right inside the html.
 There are really a few cases when it's necessary;
 * include scripts before closing body tag;
 * use only spaces (2 or 4) not tabs to shift code;
-* write the code as tree-like structure;
+* write code as tree-like structure;
 * give to classes and variables logical and understandable names.

 ## HTML/Smarty